andersthemagi/magicalmusings.github.io/_posts/spells/first-level/2020-10-13-spells-1-absorb-elements.md

 ---
 title: Absorb Elements
-permalink: "/spells/cantrips/absorb-elements/"
+permalink: "/spells/first-level/absorb-elements/"
 layout: spell-post
 categories: [Spells, Cantrips]
-tags: [Artificer, Sorcerer, Wizard]
+tags: [Artificer, Sorcerer, Wizard, Druid, Ranger]
 source: "Basic Rules (PHB)"
-spell-level: Cantrip
+spell-level: "1st-level"
-school: Conjuration
+school: Abjuration
-casting-time: "1 Action"
+casting-time: "1 Reaction"
-range: "60 feet"
+range: "Self"
-components: "V, S"
+components: "S"
-duration: "Instantaneous"
+duration: "One (1) round"
 ---

-You hurl a bubble of acid.
-Choose one creature within range, or choose two creatures within range that are within 5 feet of each other.
-A target must succeed on a Dexterity saving throw or take 1d6 acid damage.
+The spell captures some of the incoming energy, lessening its effect on you and storing it for your next melee attack.
+You have resistance to the triggering damage type until the start of your next turn.
+Also, the first time you hit with a melee attack on your next turn, the target takes an extra 1d6 damage of the triggering type, and the spell ends.

-***At Higher Levels.*** This spell’s damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).
+At Higher Levels.
+When you cast this spell using a spell slot of 2nd level or higher, the extra damage increases by 1d6 for each slot level above 1st.